Above: Keeping dogs apart using a crate is a solid idea. We like double door crates, such as this AmazonBasics Double Door Dog Crate.

-If you do have to separate your dogs permanently, please ensure your pet’s safety by finding a suitable new home for your dog.
-Make every attempt to hand pick the new family personally.
 Be open about why you are separating the dogs, and do not hide the information that you have about your dog.
-Recommend positive reinforcement training for the dog, as it is both safe and effective.
+Recommend Positive Reinforcement Dog Training for the dog, as it is both safe and effective.
 Follow up with the new owner and visit the dog’s new surroundings after adoption, to make sure that the new environment is good for the dog.

 For more dog training tips, feel free to read our articles Teaching Two Dogs To Along and Introducing A Puppy To An Older Dog.
 If you are getting a new dog, you may want to check out the Top 3 Mistakes That New Dog Owners Make.
 Helping your pet to understand how you want them to interact will ensure their successful integration into your family.